-Group discussions and role play will be used to help students deepen the understanding of the module.
-Communication with students through face to face and internet use will facilitate the task.
+During the module, plenary discussions and advices through the corrections of exercises and exams will be used to help students deepen the understanding of the module.
+Furthermore, individual appointment in the office will be provided but also communication with students through internet/emails will be favored.